roomate/Plasma-Physics/README.md

 You can find:

-- A notebook on dispersion relations in linear ideal Magnetohydrodynamics (MHD).
+- A notebook on dispersion relations in ideal Magnetohydrodynamics (MHD) and incompressible Hall-MHD model.
 It discuss Taylor's hypothesis.
-- A project on a plasma propulsor.
+- A project on a plasma for propulsor.
 They become more and more popular nowadays on small spacecrafts.
+It compares three candidates rare gas, krypton, argon and xenon, to ionize and accelerate via an electrostatic grid.